FloyedShen/BrainAlign/README.md

 ## Results Analysis

 The analysis scripts are located in `code/analysis/`.
 You need to modify `ROOT_DIR` in each script to point to your project root directory.
+Using precomputed results: ~5-10 minutes for basic analysis.

 ### Analysis Notebooks